Mahsasalimi/Machine-Learning/Drug200/Readme.md

 The following dependencies are required to run the project:

 - Python (version 3.6 or higher)
-- Libraries: pandas, numpy, scikit-learn, seaborn, matplotlib, plotly You can install the dependencies using pip:
+- Libraries: pandas, numpy, scikit-learn, seaborn, matplotlib, plotly.

+You can install the dependencies using pip:
 ``pip install pandas numpy scikit-learn seaborn matplotlib plotly``